-These Baked Greek Feta Fries take french fries to another level.
-Fluffy, crispy potatoes smothered a creamy feta cheese yogurt sauce, you will be left licking EVERY finger clean.
-Trust me.
+These Greek Feta Fries with Feta Cheese take french fries to another level.
+Fluffy, crispy potatoes seasoned with Greek herbs and topped with creamy salty feta cheese, your guests will be licking their fingers.

-Two other appetizers that are also on every table are feta cheese and tzatziki sauce.
-The best meze dishes!
-So I thought, why not combined all THREE of those delicious Greek appetizers into one heaping pile of deliciousness?
+Both make for best meze dishes!
+So I thought, why not combined all THREE of those delicious Greek appetizers into one heaping pile of crispy creamy deliciousness?

 If you love smothered fries, you have to try my Disco Fries!